MicrosoftDocs/defender-docs/defender-endpoint/tune-performance-defender-antivirus.md

 ### New-MpPerformanceRecording

-The following section describes the reference for the new PowerShell cmdlet New-MpPerformanceRecording.
+The following section describes the reference for the new PowerShell cmdlet `New-MpPerformanceRecording`.
 This cmdlet Collects a performance recording of Microsoft Defender Antivirus scans.

 #### Syntax: New-MpPerformanceRecording